Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • IRS-19.

 Children do not tolerate high temperatures well.
-Some even have seizures.
+Some even experience seizures.
 To avoid them, it is necessary to give an antipyretic when the thermometer shows 38-38.5 o C.

-If the temperature is below 38 ° C, it should not be knocked down - the body needs it to destroy viral agents.
+If the temperature is below 38 o C, it should not be brought down - the body needs it to destroy viral agents.

-It is important for parents not to panic, take measurements once an hour.
-With SARS, the period of fever, as a rule, lasts no more than 4 days.
+It is important for parents not to panic and take measurements once an hour.
+With ARVI, the period of fever, as a rule, lasts no more than 4 days.

-Cough with SARS is usually accompanied by a runny nose, fever, pain when swallowing.
-It can be dry at first and then become wet, or vice versa.
-If the cough is unproductive - sputum does not go away - the child's sleep is disturbed, appetite worsens.
+A cough with ARVI is usually accompanied by a runny nose, fever, and pain when swallowing.
+It may start out dry and then become wet, or vice versa.
+If the cough is unproductive - the sputum does not come out - the child's sleep is disturbed and his appetite worsens.

-With SARS, sputum begins to stand out after 3-4 days.
-If for a long time dry cough persists, it is necessary that the doctor listen to the lungs of a small patient, since there is a high probability of obstructive bronchitis.
+With ARVI, sputum begins to be released after 3-4 days.
+If for a long time If a dry cough persists, the doctor needs to listen to the little patient’s lungs, since there is a high probability of obstructive bronchitis.

-At strong cough you need to visit the pediatrician additionally
+At severe cough you need to visit the pediatrician additionally

-Abdominal pain and vomiting from a respiratory viral infection
+Abdominal pain and vomiting due to respiratory viral infection

-With SARS, some children have a stomach ache.
-Because of this, parents begin to think that the child intestinal disorder.
+With ARVI, some children have a stomach ache.
+Because of this, parents begin to think that the child has intestinal disorder.
 Arises this symptom due to general intoxication of the body.
 But inflammation of the appendix can never be ruled out.
-Therefore, if the pain is severe, the baby is crying, you need to immediately call an ambulance team.
+Therefore, if the pain is severe and the baby is crying, you need to immediately call an ambulance team.

 Skin rash on the body

-A rash on the skin of a child infected with SARS is the result of:
+A rash on the skin of a child infected with ARVI is the result of:

-• fever (if heat long lasting, permeability blood vessels increases, then small point hemorrhages resembling a rash form on the skin);
+• fever (if heat long lasting, permeable blood vessels increases, then small pinpoint hemorrhages resembling a rash form on the skin);

-Damage to the mucous membranes of the eyes in SARS
+Damage to the mucous membranes of the eyes during ARVI

-Against the background of SARS, conjunctivitis can be observed.
-At first, one eye turns red and begins to fester, if not taken necessary measures, the infection passes to the second.
-The child complains of a feeling of sand, pain, lacrimation.
-He squints, unable to calmly look at the light.
+Conjunctivitis may occur against the background of ARVI.
+First, one eye turns red and begins to fester if not taken necessary measures, the infection spreads to the second.
+The child complains of a feeling of sand, pain, and lacrimation.
+He squints and cannot calmly look at the light.

-With conjunctivitis, it is necessary to instill antibacterial drops such as Tobrex, Gentamicin sulfate.
-At the same time, two eyes must be treated at once, even if the disease has so far affected only one of them.
+For conjunctivitis, it is necessary to instill antibacterial drops such as Tobrex, Gentamicin sulfate.
+In this case, two eyes need to be treated at once, even if the disease has only affected one of them.

-With SARS, children should follow a sparing diet.
+During ARVI, children should follow a gentle diet.
 Parents should not force feed them.
-This is normal if the appetite disappears during the illness - the body focuses all its strength on destroying infectious agents.
+It is normal if appetite disappears during illness - the body concentrates all its forces on destroying infectious agents.

-It is necessary to offer the baby plenty of fluids, shabby soups, cereals.
-Berry and fruit fruit drinks are very useful, dairy products.
-The basis of the diet should be protein-rich meals.
+It is necessary to offer the baby plenty of fluids, pureed soups, and cereals.
+Berry and fruit juices are very useful, dairy products.
+The basis of the diet should be protein-rich dishes.
 If the patient is already 3 years old, he can be given fish - pike perch, cod.

-You don’t need to buy tasty hazards for your baby, just to feed him at least something.
-From the use of muffins, chips, carbonated drinks, cheap yogurts, his body will not receive any benefit.
+You don’t need to buy tasty junk for your baby just to feed him something.
+His body will not receive any benefit from eating baked goods, chips, carbonated drinks, and cheap yoghurts.

-How long can SARS last in a child 1-6 years old
+How long can ARVI last in a child 1-6 years old?

-ARVI most often resolves in 5-7 days.
-In more severe cases, when the immune system is severely weakened, the symptoms of the disease can persist for 10 days.
+ARVI most often goes away in 5-7 days.
+In more severe cases, when the immune system is severely weakened, symptoms of the disease may persist for 10 days.

 It is believed that the patient becomes contagious from the appearance of the first signs of the disease.
-The more time has passed since that moment, the less likely it is that others will get sick because of it.
-It also happens that a child looks healthy on the outside, but is already contagious, for example, if a viral infection occurs in an erased form.
+The more time has passed since this moment, the less likely it is that others will get sick because of it.
+It also happens that a child looks healthy outwardly, but is already contagious, for example, if a viral infection occurs in an erased form.

-• take walks in the fresh air more often, play outdoor games with the child on the street;
+• take walks in the fresh air more often, play outdoor games with your child;

 • pay maximum attention proper nutrition;